Low Back Pain

 There are many different structures in the back, and figuring out which one of them is the source of your lower back pain is the first step in coming up with a treatment plan.
 Joint misalignment is a hallmark of spinal pain, as it can cause irritation to the other structures in the spine.

-The spinal joints and sacroiliac joints can be sprained like any other joint in your body.
+- You can sprain the spinal joints and sacroiliac joints like any other joint in your body.
 A sprain is often a deep aching pain that becomes very sharp with the wrong movement.

 Serious conditions, like cancer or bone infection, are rare.
 Chiropractors are trained to rule out these conditions prior to treatment.